jonathanventura/jonathanventura.github.io/_pages/lab.md

 to create the environment using the environment.yml file that you created.

+You can also simply do "conda install" or "pip install" to install dependencies inside the conda environment.
+(Do "conda install pip" first to use pip.)

 To select which GPU to use, you can do:

     export CUDA_VISIBLE_DEVICES=<0,1,2, or 3>